dominicap/auto-tune/README.md

         `$ brew install ruby`

-    - On linux, it is recommended that you manually compile and install ruby to ensure the latest version is installed.
+    - On Linux, it is recommended that you manually compile and install Ruby to ensure the latest version is installed.

 * [RubyGems](https://rubygems.org/pages/download) - Package manager needed to install the package.
 * [Bundler](http://bundler.io) - Ruby gem needed to install the package dependencies.